yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ## Questions answered on the dashboard

 1. What are the most popular stations by gender?
-2. What are the most popular stations to combine?
+2. What are the top 5 most popular stations to combine?
+(SQL)
-3. What is the capacity in what stations?
+3. What are the peak times on weekdays?
+(SQL)
-4. What is the total number of stations?
+4. What is the capacity in what stations?
-5. What is the total number of stations available?
+5. What is the total number of stations and what is the total number of stations available?